-The entire postgraduate program acts as a pre-internship to prepare students for practice and enable them to be confident and comfortable in a community or hospital setting.
+The entire postgraduate program acts as a pre-internship to prepare students for practice and make them confident and comfortable in a community or hospital setting.

 Step 5: Complete an Internship

-Upon completion of your medical degree, you must complete one year (47 weeks) of internship in a public hospital.
-It is important to note that graduates are responsible for coordinating their internship on their own.
+Upon completing your medical degree, you must complete a one-year (47 weeks) internship in a public hospital.
+It is important to note that graduates are responsible for coordinating their training independently.

-Internship applications are available across all states of Australia at the same time and usually close in the month of June (the year before internship starts).
+Internship applications are simultaneously available across all states of Australia and usually close in June (the year before the internship starts).